SPR Privacy & Data Protection Policy

 Legal Requirements & Personal Data

-The SPR is a Data Controller under the terms of GDPR & the Data Protection Act 1998.
-The GDPR and the Data Protection Act 1998 apply to ‘personal data’ which means any information relating to a living identifiable person who can be directly or indirectly be identified by particular by reference to other information known as an identifier.
-In this context the ‘identifier’ is any piece of information that will enable an individual to be identified as a particular individual.
+The SPR is a Data Controller under the terms of the DPA 2018.
+The DPA applies to all ‘personal data’ which is any information relating to a living identifiable person who can be directly or indirectly identified by particular reference to the data itself or to other information which may be known as an identifier.
+In this context the ‘identifier’ is any piece of information that will enable an individual to be identified as a particular person or individual.
 This definition provides for a wide range of personal identifiers to constitute personal data, including name, membership or other identification number, location data or online identifier.
-The DPA 1998 was updated and upgraded by the GDPR to reflect changes in technology and the way organisations collect information about people.
+GDPR and the DPA 2018 as well as the PECR were enacted to reflect changes in the use of modern information technology and the way organisations collect information about people.

-There is a second type of personal data which is even more personal and therefore sensitive which relates to such matters as:
+There is a second type of personal data which is Special Category Data which is even more personal and therefore sensitive and relates to such matters as:

 Purposes for which the SPR holds data